 - 4 eggs, room temperature

 - 3 / 4 cup milk, room temperature

 - 1 cup unsalted butter (soft, but slightly cooler than room temperature)

 - 1 / 2 cup heavy cream

 - 3 / 4 cups heavy cream

 - 1 / 4 cup mini chocolate chips

 Chocolate Peanut Butter Cup Cake

 Preheat oven to 350 degrees.
 Trace and cut out parchment paper to line the bottoms of two 8 – inch cake pans.
 Set aside.

-In a large mixing bowl, use a mixer to cream butter for 2 minutes until light in color and fluffy.
+In a stand mixer or a large mixing bowl, cream butter for 2 minutes until light in color and fluffy.
 Add granulated sugar and mix for approximately 3-4 minutes or until creamy.
 Add in eggs, one at a time, incorporating after each addition.
 Set aside.